zadium/parachute/README.md

 * Export all others as one file, without Top Surface and Convex
 * Unlink the backpack then link it all to it as root
-* Object SmokeBrush
+* Name smoke object to SmokeBurst, this prevent from hiding
-* Make shure the bag is root prime
+* Again make shure the bag is root prime
+* Edit both surface Shininess texture to blank (White), change color of it to light gray, this will add little shinny to the surface
+* Upload image rgba_25.png, assign it texture to surface sides
 * Upload script Parachute.lsl into it
 * Upload animations and sounds to it
 * Copy **Pin** into Bag